Penne, Tarn

 Penne (/fr/; Pena, meaning 'feather') is a commune in the Tarn department in the Occitanie region in Southern France.
-In 2018, it had a population of 584.
-Penne is situated 32 km (19.8 mi) to the east of Montauban, on the Aveyron River.
+As of 2023, the population of the commune was 602.
+Penne is situated 32 km (19.8 mi) to the east of Montauban, on the river Aveyron.

 History

 In the absence of literary works describing this little-known village, indications of its medieval character can be found in various travel articles and guides, such as the Penne Tourism and Holiday Guide which states:

 The village extends along the rocky outcrop under the protection of its medieval castle ...
 The village has retained its authenticity, its narrow streets lined with timbered houses and wooden corbels, ancient grain measures, its Androne, its mullioned windows and doors.

 The mountainous and hilly terrain, coupled with poor soil, make for a local economy that is precarious.
 Younger generations continually move away from the area, to make a better living in Paris and other major cities.

 In the 21st century, the industry of tourism in Tarn appears to have stemmed the decline in the Penne population to some extent, as statistics show a small increase over ten years: from 552 inhabitants in 2007 to 576 in 2017.